Frequently Asked Questions

 We do not currently offer sibling discounts, but our Group lessons are cheaper than individual lessons, so this could be an option if you have children wishing to start learning an instrument together.

 We expect all MusicPlus music teachers to attend one day of CPD per year and to be available for quality assurance checks as necessary.
-For Classroom Teachers, you do not need to attend training but we do have a programme of CPD that you may be interested in.
+For Classroom Teachers, you do not need to attend training but we do have a list of CPD events that you may be interested in.
 As a school, if you your teacher has not attended training, you will no longer be eligible for funding.
 Find out more on our Key Stage 2 page.

 We have a wide variety of training events throughout the year.
 If you would like to attend, please visit the individual page for that course for more details and contact Emma Knight, Education Manager, at firstname.lastname@example.org if you need more information.